jpgoldberg/toy-crypto-math/docs/source/modules/sieve.rst

 The algorithm
 --------------

-The algoritm for creating the sieve is the same for all three classes but has fiddly differences due to how the seive is represented.
+The algorithm for creating the sieve is the same for all three classes but has fiddly differences due to how the sieve is represented.
 This, pared down and modified so as to work all by itself, version from the :class:`SetSieve` is probably the most readable.